 Local and regional anesthetic techniques are used extensively in large animals for a variety of minor and major surgical procedures.
 Local anesthetics are used in small animals much less frequently and primarily to facilitate suturing of minor lacerations.
-Due to the relative ease and safety of inducing general anesthesia in small animals, local and regional anesthetic techniques are often overlooked.
+Because of the relative ease and safety of inducing general anesthesia in small animals, local and regional anesthetic techniques are often overlooked.
 Nevertheless, these techniques provide an excellent alternative to general anesthesia for select cases and are being used increasingly in conjunction with general anesthesia to improve postoperative analgesia.
 Local anesthetics used before surgery may decrease the requirement for potent injectable and/or inhalant general anesthetics.

 Conduction blockade of nerve fibers by local anesthetics is related to the size of the nerve, amount of myelination, and frequency of activity.
 Small sensory and autonomic fibers tend to be anesthetized before larger motor and proprioceptive fibers.
 Nerves that are repetitively stimulated are more sensitive to local anesthetics than resting nerves.
-The most commonly used agents are lidocaine, mepivacaine, and bupivacaine.
+The most commonly used agents are lidocaine, mepivacaine, bupivacaine, and ropivacaine.

 Topical capsaicin, the active component in chili peppers, has been used extensively to treat pain associated with diabetic neuropathy, post-herpetic neuralgia, and osteoarthritis in people.
 Capsaicin binds to the TRPV1 receptor on nonmyelinated primary afferent pain fibers, causing increased firing through the release of substance P. With repeat application, desensitization occurs due to degeneration of these pain fibers with resultant hypoalgesia.
 Reinnervation occurs when use is discontinued.
 No controlled studies have been published in veterinary species; however, one study using intrathecal resinferatoxin, a potent analog of capsaicin, reported encouraging results for palliative treatment of pain in a canine osteosarcoma model.
 The benefits of these TRPV1 ligands include specific loss of pain sensation without the concomitant loss of motor and nonpain sensation.